jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Let's get some perspective.
 Today, regular people are increasingly unhappy.
 To cope, we pick an ideology to help us.
 Conservatism and Progressivism are the big choices because both spanned the world on the back of the Industrial Age and the era of mass-production.
 Conservatives fight for free-markets to help society create more property, Progressives fight for property redistribution to keep our community fair.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

-However, digital property can't be mass-produced or redistributed.
+However, digital property is mass-produced and distributed.
 Digital books, paperwork, audio, and video are automatically both.
 As our world becomes more virtual in the Internet Age, Industrial Age mentalities grow obsolete.

 But rather than rethink hundreds of years of "Left vs. Right" politics, both sides turn extremist.

 Old-school businessmen keep their Conservative troops loyal with constant stories of "fighting evil communists who are coming for your money!"
 De-regulation, tax-cuts, free-trade are among the right-wing rallying calls.
-In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!."
+In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!"
 Their choir forms around demands for climate justice, diversity indoctrination, and making up pronouns.

 In our communities, nationwide fascism and communism (thankfully) died decades ago.
 Meaning few people in Western societies label themselves fascist or communist.
 Left and Right brand their enemies these names because neither understands digital technology helps our nation prosper (as Progressives dream) by forcing individuals to better themselves (as Conservatives demand).
 With their founding goals achieved in the Internet Age, Left and Right leaders need to keep their believers in the choir singing against "the other side" to stay alive.